 Alan Wake, on the other hand, uses his tutorials phase to offer players a tantalizing glimpse of what's to come in a condensed encounter with a hitchhiker that is considered the author's nightmare.
 Desperately running to reach a lighthouse, believing it to be the only safe place left, Alan accidentally hits a hitchhiker in a hurry, killing him instantly – or so he thought.
 With his car destroyed in the collision, he must continue to his destination on foot.
 But after taking a few steps, the hitchhiker reappears wielding an axe.

 While this phase teaches the basics of dodging, healing and fighting, it is done by throwing players right into the deep end, while they frantically flee the evil presence at their heels, while sewing the first seeds of the mystery of what should happen.
 Grabbing players from the start, things would only get better from now on.

 In Max Payne The Quantum Break and Control, Remedy is a studio that knows how to create really impressive-looking games, and Alan Wake was no exception.
 Despite his age, Alan Wake's visual fidelity holds up remarkably well by today's standards.

-Complete with an equally impressive Petri Alanko score, our introduction to the small town is an unforgettable moment, as the camera passes under a bridge with a “Welcome to Bright Falls” sign before panning to show the city and the woods around you.
+Complete with an equally impressive score from Petri Alanko, our introduction to the small town is an unforgettable moment as the camera passes under a bridge with a “Welcome to Bright Falls” sign before panning to show the city and the woods around where you.

 This short sequence not only shows Remedy's high production values, but also perfectly captures Sam Lake and the artistic vision of his studio, which has brought the cinematic capabilities of each of his titles to a breathtaking effect.
 Alan Wake is certainly a beautiful game, and this stage is just an example.